anoma/taiga/book/src/transaction.md

 Building a Taiga transaction is flexible: a transaction can be created from different [users](link) and splitted into several phases.
 In general, we can build a transaction as the following procedures:
 1. Create `Actions`,
 2. Collect all the (input and output) notes from the actions as local data for VPs,
-3. Create user and token validity predicates,
+3. Create user and app validity predicates,
 4. Generate the blinding proofs,
 5. Build the full transaction.